Maracá-Jipioca

 Geology

-The island complex sits at the seaward end of the Amazon delta, formed by the deposition of enormous sediment loads carried by the Amazon River.
+The island complex is formed by the deposition of enormous sediment loads carried by the Amazon River and shaped by Atlantic Ocean tidal forces.
 The islands are composed of unconsolidated Quaternary alluvial and marine sediments — silts, clays, and sands — deposited over the last several thousand years.
-The shoreline is actively shaped by both river discharge and Atlantic Ocean tidal forces, with tidal amplitudes in the Amazon mouth reaching 4–5 meters.
-Erosion and accretion processes continually reshape island margins.
-The broader continental shelf off Amapá is shallow and nutrient-rich due to Amazon River input, supporting high marine productivity that sustains large seabird and marine mammal populations.
+The shoreline is actively shaped by both river discharge and Atlantic tidal forces, with tidal amplitudes reaching 4–5 meters.
+Erosion and accretion processes continually reshape island margins; the original Ilha Jipioca was substantially reduced and submerged over recent decades through erosion.
+[1] The continental shelf off Amapá is shallow and nutrient-rich due to Amazon River input, supporting high marine productivity.

 Climate And Weather